 Welcome to my personal website!
-I am a PhD student at the Kellogg School of Management, Northwestern University.
+I am a PhD candidate at the Kellogg School of Management, Northwestern University.
+I will be on the job market in Fall 2021.

 Works in progress